 Case study #5: Startup company applies for funding

 A startup company has a new technology and needed to raise funding.
 They came to Touch Display Research asking for consulting services and market forecast for their fields.
 Dr. Colegrove performed a competitive analysis of this company’s technology, and wrote a customized report that include competitive analysis, and provided a customized total addressable market (TAM) forecast, with detail break down by each segment market.
 An excel database with charts are also provided to the client.
 Based on the result from Touch Display Research, the client company made an impressive pitch during their fund raising, and got $2 million funding within 6 months.
 (This is a real client.
 However, we don’t guarantee if your company can get funding or not.)

 Bio of Jennifer Colegrove Ph.D. 孔春祯博士简介

-Dr. Jennifer K. Colegrove is the founder, CEO and principal analyst of Touch Display Research Inc. (www.TouchDisplayResearch.com), a market research and consulting firm focus on touch screen and emerging display technologies.
-She writes reports and performs consulting projects on touch screen and display technologies, including touch screens, ITO replacement, near-eye displays, flexible displays, OLED displays, OLED lighting, 3D displays, e-paper displays, pocket projectors, gesture control, voice control, eye control.
+Dr. Jennifer K. Colegrove is the founder, CEO and Principal Analyst of Touch Display Research Inc. (www.TouchDisplayResearch.com), a market research and consulting firm focus on touch screen and emerging display technologies.
+She writes reports and performs consulting projects with passion about touch screen and display technologies, including touch screens, ITO replacement, active pen, smart windows, near-eye displays, flexible displays, OLED displays, OLED lighting, quantum dot, 3D displays, e-paper displays, pocket projectors, gesture control, voice control, eye control.

 She has five patent applications with one US patent granted.
-She is co-author of a book: Nuclear Soldier: Stories and Poems About Chinese Life (available on Amazon.com).
+She translated her father’s book to English: Nuclear Soldier: Stories and Poems About Chinese Life (available on Amazon.com).